A scaling limit theorem for controlled branching processes with a size-divisible term: Discussion on known results and examples

-where $\rho_0\in\R$ and $q_0\in [0,\infty)$, then Assumptions \ref{assump-div} and \ref{assump-moment} hold with $\sigma_0 = m^{-1}(m^{-1}+q_0)$.
-Let us remember that a particular case of the negative binomial distribution is the geometric distribution.
+where ${\varrho}\in\R$ and $q_0\in [0,\infty)$, then Assumptions \ref{assump-div} and \ref{assump-moment} hold with {$\varsigma^2 = \gamma_0 m^{-1}(m^{-1}+q_0)$.
+Indeed, proceeding as before, the claim follows from the following inequality } Let us remember that a particular case of the negative binomial distribution is the geometric distribution.
 A possible example for the latter is given by choosing

-$\rho_0=0$ and $q_0 =m^{-1}$. \end{itemize}
+${\varrho}=0$ and $q_0 =m^{-1}$. \end{itemize}